 Lucky Chocolates uses Fair Trade ingredients to make dark, milk and white treats.
 They have a tantalizing selection of vegan chocolates sweetened with maple and agave syrups.
 The omnipresent owner is deeply committed to using the best organic, fresh and local ingredients.
 The truffles are showstoppers, especially when flavored with concentrated purees of pomegranate and mint.

 The Dutch Ale House serves their own micro-brewed beer on tap, along with a curated selection of fifteen craft beers.
 Breweries like Ommegang and Newburgh are popular New York State stalwarts.
 The vibe is pure local, but they relish the infusion of friendly, beer loving strangers.
 Bring your non-liquid appetite, because the burgers here are some of the best in the Northeast.
 The bacon, egg and cheese variety enjoys a cult-like following, thanks to its base of Angus beef and a Feather Ridge Farm fried egg sitting squarely on top.

 The Secret Local Tip

 Sculptor Harvey Fite’s Opus 40 is an abandoned bluestone quarry transformed into a mind-blowing work of environmental art.
 The six-acre visionary sculpture park blends artistry and landscape in a totally unique manner.
 Millions of pieces of indigenous bluestone, laid by hand, craft a labyrinthine world of finely fitted stone, swirling with ramps and terraces constructed around pools, trees and fountains.
 It is located just outside of town, an easy bike ride from Main Street.
-Open Memorial Day-Columbus Day, Thursday-Sunday, weather permitting.
+Consider spending the night or just visiting for an afternoon between Memorial Day-Columbus Day, Thursday-Sunday, weather permitting.